 - Interns are responsible for completing two projects during the internship.
 Preceptors must approve the project choice, and must approve whether they work with partners or a small group, if requested.

 - The first is a presentation on the health care system of another country.
-If there are more than six interns, other options for a topic may be offered.
-Each intern will present their work to preceptors and other interns during the second or third week of the internship.
+If there are more than 6 interns, other options for a topic may be offered.
+Each intern will present their work to preceptors and other interns around the third week of the internship.
 We anticipate that interns will want to give their presentations to peers or the public in the fall.

 Electronics: All interns will need their own computer and access to a broadband internet connection permitting participation by both video and audio.
 Some preceptors and guest speakers are discouraged by a computer screen half-filled with black boxes, so plan to have your video on.